 5. Your family background

-2) We believe there is benefit in sharing and sometimes questioning our beliefs or values; who do you agree with on the big important things, or who do you have your most interesting disagreements with?
+3) We believe there is benefit in sharing and sometimes questioning our beliefs or values; who do you agree with on the big important things, or who do you have your most interesting disagreements with?
 What are you agreeing or disagreeing about?

 The U.S. presently finds itself in an extreme state of polarization.
-There seems to be little agreement even as to what constitutes “truth” or “facts”.
-Within this divided world, it can be hard for individuals with competing viewpoints to engage in civil and productive dialogue.
+There seems to be little agreement even as to what constitutes “truth” or “facts” Within this divided world, it can be hard for individuals with competing viewpoints to engage in civil and productive dialogue.
 Here, Duke is giving you the chance to show that you are an open-minded, intellectually curious, truth-seeking young person.
 Illustrate how you are willing to engage in conversations/debates with people who hold opposing positions on topics of great importance to you.
 One key thing to remember when addressing this prompt is that you don’t have to be the hero of the anecdote.
 In fact, you may be one who learned to expand their thinking.

 Of course, you are also invited to share about a person you agree with.
-However, without any friction, this may be less interesting of the two choices.
+However, without any friction, this may be the less interesting of the two choices.

 How important are the Duke supplemental essays?

-There are eight factors that Duke University considers as “very important” in evaluating a candidate and the essays are among them.
+There are eight factors that Duke University considers “very important” in evaluating a candidate and the essays are among them.
 In addition to the essays, Duke gives the greatest consideration to the rigor of an applicant’s secondary school record, GPA, standardized test scores, recommendations, extracurricular activities, talent/ability, and character/personal qualities.

-Want Personalized Essay Assistance?
+Duke Supplemental Essays – Want Personalized Essay Assistance?

 If you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Duke supplemental essays, we encourage you to get a quote today.